abdul0325/abdul0325/README.md

 ## 🧑‍💻 About Me

-Hi!
-I'm **Abdul Rehman**, a passionate **Full Stack Engineer** specializing in crafting high-performance, scalable web applications and intelligent AI-powered platforms.
+**Full Stack Engineer** specializing in crafting high-performance, scalable web applications and intelligent AI-powered platforms.

-With a strong focus on modern technologies and clean architecture, I build solutions that are not just functional — they’re fast, secure, and future-ready.
-From pixel-perfect frontends to robust backends and cloud infrastructure, I love turning complex problems into elegant digital experiences.

 ### ✨ What I Excel At